 In 1950, for the third time, Tokutaro began again in Surrey with the help of his son Taka (Norm) and son-in-law Jim Yoshizawa.

 Because of the internment of Japanese Canadian families, it has been a real struggle for the Maple Ridge Museum to get hold of their stories.
 With the Tsuyuki family, we were very fortunate that Tokutaro’s son, Taka (Norm), wanted their story told.
 Norm passed away shortly after sharing his story with us.
-His and his sibling’s descendants have since graciously continued to engage with the Museum and Archives, helping us tell their story in its fullness.
+He and his sibling’s descendants have since graciously continued to engage with the Museum and Archives, helping us tell their story in its fullness.

 *It was previously erroneously stated that Tokutaro Tsuyuki had served Canada in the First World War.
 In reality, his employer had earned him an exemption by making the case that his presence in Canada was necessary for the farm.